Connecticut Gov. Malloy Seeks to Cut Aid to Cities, Towns

 In addition to cutting funding to cities and towns, the governor's latest budget also raises $80 million largely from eliminating a sales-tax exemption on nonprescription drugs and raising taxes on home sales valued at more than $800,000.
 Mr. Malloy's budget doesn't increase income-tax rates.

-Moody's Investors Service downgraded Connecticut's debt rating Monday from A1 from Aa3, citing the state's growing budget hole and rising debt levels.
+Moody's Investors Service downgraded Connecticut's debt rating Monday to A1 from Aa3, citing the state's growing budget hole and rising debt levels.
 Fitch Ratings Inc. also downgraded the state's rating Friday.

 "This underscores the severity of the economic crisis our state is facing," said Senate Republican President Pro Tempore Len Fasano, in response to the downgrades.
 "It also makes it clear that any budget moving forward cannot look like the budgets of past years.
 There needs to be a bipartisan effort to pursue significant long-term structural changes."